Same-Writer/SearchExpander/readme.md

 Lookup table for Craigslist searching.
 * Translates city names  (e.g. "colorado springs") to the craigslist city URL identifier (e.g. "cosprings").
+  * This city URL identifier is then added into the craigslist URL format (e.g. https://cosprings.craigslist.org)
 * Some grouped city names used by Craigslist (e.g. 'fresno / madera' : fresno) are also broken out into their individual names and all reference the same URL identifier ('fresno / madera' : fresno, 'fresno' : fresno, 'madera' : fresno)
 * Groups cities into states.
 * If you're importing this with another app, use a routine to remove duplicate URLs